Ab177/React_App/README.md

 ## Project Specifications

 - Create UI for project
-- Display transaction items in DOM
+- Display transaction items
 - Show balance, expense and income totals
 - Add new transation and reflect in total
-- Delete items from DOM
+- Delete items from list

 # Getting Started with Create React App